pbek/PBEBaseBundle/README.md

 curl -sS https://getcomposer.org/installer | php
 ```

-then you can require the bundle
+Then you can require the bundle:

 ```shell
 php composer.phar require pbe/base-bundle
 ```

-now you have to add the bundle to your `ezpublish/EzPublishKernel.php`
+Now you have to add the bundle to your `ezpublish/EzPublishKernel.php`:

 ```php
 use PBE\BaseBundle\PBEBaseBundle;